ImmortalDemonGod/RNA_PREDICT/docs/pipeline/integration/Integrated_RNA_3D_Prediction_Pipeline_Final_Comprehensive_Design.md

 	•	For extremely large models, QLoRA can also quantize the base model to 4-bit or 8-bit, further shrinking memory footprint.

 5.2 Where to Insert LoRA
-	•	TorsionBERT: Typically in each Transformer block’s multi-head attention Q/K/V, or feed-forward layers.
+	•	TorsionBERT: Typically in each Transformer block's multi-head attention Q/K/V, or feed-forward layers.
 	•	Pairformer: Similarly, in the triangular attention or pairwise transformations.
 	•	Diffusion: Only if the diffusion model is large or partially pretrained.
 Otherwise, we can train it fully from scratch.
-	•	Unified Merger: Usually small enough to train fully, but LoRA is optional if it’s big.
+	•	Unified Merger: Usually small enough to train fully, but LoRA is optional if it's big.

 Example (pseudo-HF approach)